(b) who is alive or has not been dead for more than 25 years

-The type of personal information the Department collects includes names, addresses and telephone numbers, together with any specific information about a person that may be required for the purpose of discharging departmental functions.
+Personal information collected by the Department may include names, addresses and telephone numbers, together with any specific information about a person that may be required for the purpose of discharging departmental functions.

 The Department takes reasonable steps to ensure that the personal information it holds is accurate, complete and up to date.
 Where practicable, the Department will check on the accuracy of your personal information before it is used.

-Sensitive information includes things like health information, criminal record, racial origin and sexual preferences.
-Generally, the Department will only collect sensitive information with your consent if it is necessary, or if the collection of that information is required by law.
+Sensitive information includes health information, criminal record, racial origin and religious beliefs.
+Generally, the Department will only collect sensitive information if it is necessary and with your consent, or if the collection of that information is required by law.

 If you are making a general enquiry, it may not be necessary to identify yourself.
 If you want to obtain a service, however, identification may be necessary.